EPprivate/private_repo/article_analysis/README.md

 Looking through the JetBrains IntelliJ IDEA documentation library, I've come across [this](https://www.jetbrains.com/help/idea/pro-tips.html#multiple-selections) short article about the **Multiple Selections** feature.

 At first sight, the descriptions are looking clear and straight-forward.
 However, when you start reproducing them in IntelliJ IDEA, some procedures described in the instruction may start to seem confusing.
+In the following sections, I will try to provide a reasoning for each part that I found troublesome.

 ## Issue 1: Possible Misinterpretation of the Instruction